Environmental migration? An overview of the literature

-\paragraph{Collecting data and initial search results.} To collect data we use two main literature databases, namely Scopus and Web of Science.\footnote{\ They contain, respectively, more than 12,000 and 8,000 journals, including social sciences (thus economics).
-Compared to other common sources (such as Google Scholar), they restrict the search to specific areas, provide detailed information about the specific contribution, and allow for the extraction of the full list of references cited by the paper.
-This feature will be important for the next steps of the bibliometric analysis and more importantly to build the citation-based network.
-The extraction is made through \textsf{bibliometrix}, an R tool for science mapping analysis that reads and elaborates the information exported by Scopus and Web of Science \citep{Aria2017959}.} Exploiting the specific indexing and keyword definition of both sources\footnote{\ The code \texttt{key} in Scopus' Advanced Research tool is a combined field that searches the author keywords and controlled vocabulary terms assigned to the document; in Web of Science the code \texttt{AK} refers to author keywords, while \texttt{KP} refers to ``keyword plus" a feature of WoS that assigns words and phrases that appear frequently in the titles of an article's references.}, the search is run allowing for any kind of document type (articles in journals, book chapters, etc.) but limiting the area to economic literature in English.\footnote{\ Scopus: \texttt{key}(``migration" \texttt{and} (``natural disasters" \texttt{or} ``climate change")) \texttt{and} (\texttt{limit-to} (\texttt{subjarea},``econ")) \texttt{and} (\texttt{limit-to}(\texttt{language},``English")), Date: 24/11/2020.
+- \textit{Collecting data and initial search results.} To collect data we use two main literature databases, namely Scopus and Web of Science.\footnote{\ The extraction is made through \textsf{bibliometrix}, an R tool for science mapping analysis that reads and elaborates the information exported by Scopus and Web of Science \citep{Aria2017959}.} Exploiting the specific indexing and keyword definition of both sources, the search is run allowing for any kind of document type (articles in journals, book chapters, etc.) but limiting the area to economic literature in English.\footnote{\ Scopus: \texttt{key}(``migration" \texttt{and} (``natural disasters" \texttt{or} ``climate change")) \texttt{and} (\texttt{limit-to} (\texttt{subjarea},``econ")) \texttt{and} (\texttt{limit-to}(\texttt{language},``English")), Date: 24/11/2020.
 Web of Science: ((\texttt{AK}=(migration \texttt{and} (``natural disasters" \texttt{or} ``climate change"))) \texttt{or} (\texttt{KP} = (migration \texttt{and} (``natural disasters" \texttt{or} ``climate change")))) \texttt{and language}: (English) Refined by: \texttt{web of science categories}: (``economics"), Date: 24/11/2020.} The obtained sample only includes published documents, however since we perform a MA, it is important to take into account also non-published documents, as a way to control for a well-known publication bias in meta-analytic methodology (see Section \ref{sec: meta}).